securifera/reverge_wiki/docs/scans/scans.md

 </center>
 <br>
 <br>
-To access detailed information about each host's ports, click on the corresponding row in the table.
+To access detailed information about each host's ports, click on the corresponding row in the scan table.
 This will open a detailed view showing all open ports for that host, the components running on them, and any screenshots that have been collected.
 <br>
 <br>
 <br>